-In a project funded by the NSF, the BLB copied Borror’s entire collection of recorded sounds from 1/4" analog tape to recordable compact discs (CDR).
+In a project funded by the NSF, the BLB copied Borror’s entire collection of recorded sounds from 1/4" analog tape to digital .WAV files.
 Multiple considerations prompted this decision.
 First, we needed to preserve the collection.
 Many of the recordings were approaching 50 years of age, which is about the limit for analog magnetic tape.
 Other recordings, made in the 1980's, were on tape stock subject to "stick-shed," an undesirable state in which the tape is unplayable unless it has been baked in an oven to drive off absorbed water.
 Another reason to digitize these recordings was that as the audio world has embraced digital technology, it has become more difficult and expensive to find and maintain analog equipment.
 Finally, storage of the collection in a digital format offers several advantages.
-The CD medium offers fast, random access to the data on a disc, unlike a tape which has to be wound to reach the desired location.
-CDs promise potential great longevity, as the surface is read with a laser beam and is not subject to the wear and tear of being dragged repeatedly over record/reproduce heads as tape media are.
-The large storage capacity of CDs also facilitates working with and storing the collection.
+Digital media offer fast, random access to the data, unlike a tape which has to be wound to reach the desired location.
+Digital media are not subject to the wear and tear of being dragged repeatedly over record/reproduce heads as tape media are.
+Initially stored on CDs, the collection is now housed on large capacity hard drives, which also facilitate working with and storing the collection.

 Overview of the process